pkunz96/Scraping-Demo/README.md

 >  IQueryBuilder.getInstance(Broker.class).addDatasource(datasource).startPredicate(LogicalConnective.OR).addConstraint(new ZipCode(), constraintStr, Relation.EUQAL).closePredicate();
 >IQuery<Broker> brokerQuery = queryBuilder.getQuery();

 Web resources able to provide information on insurance brokers are represented as instances of IDatasource.
+In this particular use case T is Broker.